 Develop a Routine

-A routine is your most powerful weapon against uncertainty and chaos.
+A routine is a powerful weapon against uncertainty and chaos.
 After all, your time is your most valuable asset.

-Commit some time each semester to making a time budget.
+Each semester, make yourself a time budget.
 The goal should be to give each day a predictable rhythm.
-Some things to look at include:
+Some questions to ask yourself include:

-- Your morning ritual.
-Getting up around the same time every day, eating a healthy meal, and participating in small rituals like drinking coffee or listening to the news can help you wake up ready to start the day.
+- What is your morning ritual?
+Getting up around the same time every day, eating a healthy meal and participating in small habits such as drinking coffee or listening to the news can help you wake up ready to start the day.

 - How much of your life can you automate?
-A regular childcare schedule, meal deliveries, and a well-negotiated schedule of duties split between you and your spouse means you spend less time planning, negotiating, and waiting.
-Try setting up regular playdates for your kids, too, so that they can get some time out of the house and you don’t have to waste time calling friends and nailing down schedules.
+A regular childcare schedule, meal deliveries and a well-negotiated schedule of duties split between you and your spouse mean you spend less time planning, negotiating and waiting.
+Try setting up regular playdates for your kids so they can get some time out of the house, and you don’t have to waste time calling friends and nailing down schedules.

 - When do you feel most motivated?
 Some people thrive on sunrises and coffee.
 Others do their best work when the kids are asleep and the crickets are chirping.
 Figure out when you’re most efficient, and carve out some study time during this period.

 Prepare Your Study Environment